satellitecomponent/Neurite/README.md

 ## Future of Neurite

 ### [Neurite](https://satellitecomponent.github.io/Neurite/) is a recursive environment for generating ideas.
-As we are in the middle of a rapid acceleration in AI development, new tools to visualize and organize information are ever more necessary.
-The project is an experimental attempt to navigate this emergent technological landscape.
+The project combines fractals, mind-mapping, and ai to enable an experimental, yet powerful playground for research, code generation, writing, learning, and visualizing thought.

-🚧
+🚧 Neurite is in active development. 🚧

 ✅ webLLM
 - webLLM localhost